hobinrude/ComfyUI_DWposeDeluxe/README.md

 ## Known issues

-- Manager might give problems with installing correct TensorRT version.
-Install it manually if it fails on first run.
 - UI is not optimized for Nodes 2.0
-- Thresholds need to be looked at

 This node pack is still under development, so reporting any `Issues` is much apperciated.
 Same goes for additional feature requests, which are more than welcome in `Issues` section.